lunanfoldomics/Cinnamon-GUI/README.md

 - **External Specimen Screening**: When used to screen an external specimen with unknown characteristics, the application provides a report to identify specific cells, such as cancerous cells in a Pap smear.
 This allows for precise identification and classification in real-world diagnostic scenarios.

 <img src="/Images/Report.png" alt="logo" style="display:block; margin:auto; width:800px; height:auto;">

-## User Interface

-The user interface, built with Shiny components, provides a responsive and interactive experience.
-Images and plots are generated dynamically using base64 encoding, ensuring efficient memory usage and performance.
-- **Dynamic UI Components**: The user interface is built using Shiny components, providing a responsive and interactive experience.
-- **Image and Plot Display**: The application dynamically generates and displays images and plots using base64 encoding, ensuring efficient memory usage and performance.

 ### Installation